 - CSS Selector

-Let’s see each of the locators in selenium in details:
+Let’s see each of the locators in selenium in detail:

 ID Locator

-In a web page for some elements, ID’s are unique, which is a common way to locate the element using the ID locator.
-As per the W3c standard, ID’s are supposed to be unique for the page so that it makes the most reliable locator.
+IDs are unique in a web page for some elements; a common way to locate the element is using the ID locator.
+As per the W3c standard, IDs are supposed to be unique for the page to make the most reliable locator.
 ID locators are one the fastest and safest locators out of all locators.

 findElement(By.id("IdName"));